mvhsbball22/dndwikiv1/home/temple-battle.md

 As an odor of ozone is noticed by Aloine, Iymrith opens her mouth wide and prepares a breath attack directed at Harshnag.
 Much like a completed circut, an arc of electrical current passes through Harshnag dealing a massive blow, but he reamins standing.
 Aloine continues to loose arrows at Iymrith with mixed results.
-In the backlines: Largo, Savien and Steve are contending with the granite gargoyle.
+In the backlines: Largo, Savien and Steve are contending with the Granite Gargoyle.
 The construct dives toward Savien -- who has positioned himself within the cowl of the All-Father at the center of the room.
 Working together, they are able to destroy the construct with several well placed arrows, and some psychic spell damage.
 Lia moves toward Iymreth to aid Orel, Rath and Harshnag.
 Iymrith lets forth a horrifying roar, leaving Rath and Lia 'frightened' and unable to willfully move towards the her.